katelynsills/libertyautomator/README.md

 libertyautomator
 ================

+I automated the libertarian job search process.
+Running this script will make a csv file from the jobs posted on libertyguide.com and will send you emails notifications for new jobs.
+To use, simply put your email information as indicated in the file and run it ('ruby libertyautomator.rb' in the terminal.
+Make sure to be in the containing folder.)
+Feel free to alter, but be a little careful - you're dealing with server requests and sending emails.
+Enjoy!
+(I'm also looking for a job, so if you think I'd be a good fit for your organization, shoot me an email at katelynsills@gmail.com!)

 A more thorough "How-To":

  At https://github.com/katelynsills/libertyautomator, click on the button labeled 'zip' to download the file.
 Make sure the file in a location you can easily access (let's just say it's on the desktop), and unzip it.